vikasgaddu1/rtf2pdfCombineWithToc/docs/task-manager-prd.md

 ### FR2: RTF Parsing
 For each `.rtf` file in the input folder:
-- Read the file content
+- Read the file content using appropriate error handling
 - Extract plain text using the `striprtf` library
 - Determine the document title
   - Use the first non-empty line of the extracted text as the title